 I am also the director responsible for practice management and financial and regulatory matters and I manage the firm’s community engagement strategy.

 Services for Professional Deputies – including:

-Expert Reports about paying for care within Personal Injury litigation
+Expert Part 35 Reports about the cost of care and health and welfare issues within Personal Injury litigation

 Casework support on Community Care Law and public law issues for Professional Deputy teams, including Double Recovery